Tax is unavoidable. We know we must pay our taxes but how we pay isn't necessarily straightforward

-The main solution for many is going to be a digital payment via HMRC's online payment system.
-You'll need your UTR (Unique Tax Reference) code to indicate what the sum is covering.
+The main solution for many is going to be an online payment via HMRC's online payment system.
+You'll need your UTR (Unique Tax Reference) code to ensure the payment is allocated to your HMRC account.
 The whole amount must be paid at once, from the same card, specified for a particular type of tax (such as income or capital gains); otherwise it won't be processed.

 Frustratingly, there are limits on how many times you can spend on the same card in one year.
 The guidelines for this rely on "a view of what's reasonable based on card payment industry standards".
-It's worth noting that personal credit cards ceased to be acceptable from January 2018 and that all credit cards are subject to a non-refundable charge.
+It's worth noting that personal credit cards ceased to be acceptable from January 2018.

 GoSimpleTax makes your self assessment tax return quick and easy, helping you figure out which expenses and allowances you can claim.

 Get SimpleTax Gold for £30.60 with our 15% Donut discount.

 Traditional methods still exist, such as a cheque made out to "Her Majesty's Revenue & Customs only" (followed by your UTR).
 Any deadlines are counted as the date of receipt, so leave at least three working days for delivery and get proof of postage.

 To make the cheque valid, you'll have to pair it with a special pay-in slip, which can be printed here; make sure the two aren't stapled together or folded up.

 You can no longer pay your bill using a Post Office payment.
 Banks, though, are still classed as a valid payment station: you can walk up and pay your tax bill over the counter.